top of page

 Choose the relevant Chart of Accounts.

-Locate the cost code you want to phase.
+Locate the cost code you want to phase and make sure the phasing method is set to manual.

 Enter values directly into the monthly columns.